Plant Essences & Origins

 Botanicals are the Source

-The source of botanical aromas are specific plants.
+The source of aromas are specific botanicals.

 See the Botanical plants – illustrated — on this page.